prebid/prebid.github.io/dev-docs/conditional-ad-units.md

     1. The first bid requires that the label "display" be present in the array.
 It's not, so that bid is skipped.
     1. The second bid requires that either "phone" or "tablet" be present.
 Since tablet is in the label array, that bid is activated and the correct placement is sent to bidderA.

-### Using the Advanced Size Mapping approach for different bidder params
+### Using the Advanced Size Mapping Approach for Different Bidder Params

-Here's another way of doing the same thing:
+Here's another way of doing the same thing as shown in the previous section:

 {% highlight js %}